Plixo2/B3J/README.md

 B3J is a handwritten Java binding library for [Box3D](https://github.com/erincatto/box3d).

-It is designed to be efficient yet convenient, staying to the original Box3D API.
+It is designed to be efficient yet convenient, staying close to the original Box3D API.

 > [!WARNING]
 > Still in development.
 Somewhat usable, but far from feature complete.